iStockphoto.com / Sean Pavone

 LYNX also offers LYMMO, four limited fare-free bus routes that primarily use a bus-only lane to transport passengers throughout the downtown area.
 LYMMO runs Mon.-Thurs.
 6 a.m.-10:45 p.m., Fri.
 6 a.m.-midnight, Sat.
 10 a.m.-midnight, Sun.
 10 a.m.-10 p.m.

-All Aboard Florida's Brightline—an express, inter-city high-speed passenger train connecting Orlando (adjacent to Orlando International Airport), Fort Lauderdale, West Palm Beach and Miami—is under construction.
-There is a Miami-to-West Palm Beach route available, which is scheduled to launch mid-2017.
-Service to and from Orlando is scheduled to be available late 2019; phone ahead (305) 520-2300 to confirm schedule and fare.
+All Aboard Florida's Brightline—an express, inter-city high-speed passenger train connecting Orlando (adjacent to Orlando International Airport), Fort Lauderdale, West Palm Beach and Miami—is under construction at press time.
+A Miami-to-West Palm Beach route is available.
+Service to and from Orlando is scheduled to start by 2020; phone ahead (305) 520-2300 to confirm schedules and fares.

 About the City